 Richard Mattick advises and represents clients in connection with the resolution of disputes in a variety of fields, with particular emphasis on insurance and contractual disputes, as well as acting for clients in relation to export controls matters.
 Legal 500 UK (2013-2014) describes him as a "pleasure to work with," “first rate lawyer, who fights his corner hard” and “very quick to respond.”
-Chambers UK notes that “he is extremely diligent and hard-working, and gives good advice.
-He's got a very good eye for detail" (2014) and is a "first-rate lawyer with particular knowledge of insurance liabilities for asbestos claims.
-He is immensely hard-working and always on top of the materials, and he fights his corner hard" (2015).
+Chambers UK (2017) notes he is "’the first man to talk to’" for insurance advice,” "he has a great manner about him, is very practical and also very client service-oriented."
+In 2015, he is a "first-rate lawyer with particular knowledge of insurance liabilities for asbestos claims.
+He is immensely hard-working and always on top of the materials, and he fights his corner hard.”

 Mr. Mattick has extensive experience of acting for policyholders in English Court proceedings and London arbitrations in the insurance coverage field, including handling the first two successful challenges to solvent schemes of arrangement.
 He also advises extensively on insurance issues, including advising on policy wordings, where he uses his extensive experience of litigating wordings.